carolmachuka/customer-booking-prediction-British-Airline/README.md

 # **Customer Booking Prediction – British Airways** ✈️📊

 ## **Project Overview**
 This project uncovers the hidden patterns behind booking decisions using **machine learning**!
-By training a **Random Forest Classifier**, we analyze key factors influencing customer behavior, turning data into  insights that help airlines **optimize strategies to boost revenue and enhance customer experiences**.
+By training a **Random Forest Classifier**, we analyze key factors influencing customer behavior, turning data into  insights that help the airline **optimize strategies to boost revenue and enhance customer experiences**.

 ## **Key Features**
 ✅ **Data Preprocessing** – Encoding categorical variables and standardizing numerical features.